-Brown Environmental Leadership Labs (BELL) combines concepts in environmental studies, ecology, and leadership, with a mission of developing socially responsible leaders.
-Students develop the knowledge, skills, and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.
+Brown Environmental Leadership Lab (BELL) combines concepts in environmental studies, ecology, and leadership, with a mission of developing socially responsible leaders.
+At BELL, students develop the knowledge, skills, and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.

-This summer, Brown University, in affiliation with the Cook Inlet Tribal Council and Kenai Peninsula College, travels to south-central Alaska to introduce students to the beauty and complexities of present-day Alaska.
+This summer, Brown University, in affiliation with the Cook Inlet Tribal Council and Kenai Peninsula College, will travel to south-central Alaska to introduce students to the beauty and complexities of present-day Alaska.

-Over the course of two weeks, we will explore issues Alaskans face in balancing cultural and environmental preservation with economic growth.
-Learning will be fast-paced, experiential, and include widely diverse perspectives.
+Over the course of two weeks, students will explore issues Alaskans face in balancing cultural and environmental preservation with economic growth.
+Learning will be fast-paced, experiential, and include diverse perspectives.

 Socially responsible leadership is a lifelong pursuit that requires ongoing learning and reflection.
 During your time at BELL: Alaska, you will identify a pressing issue that you are passionate about.
-With support from faculty and peers you will create an Action Plan to apply your new leadership knowledge to this issue upon return to you home community.
+With support from faculty and peers, you will create an Action Plan to apply your new leadership knowledge to this issue upon return to your home community.

-A large amount of our time will be spent outdoors in this program.
+A large amount of our time will be spent outdoors.
 Together, our goal is to explore some spectacular landscapes both through formal study and also by spending time listening and observing.
-You can expect a moderate level of physical activity every day, and should be ready to get dirty as we will be out, rain or shine.
+You can expect a moderate level of physical activity every day, and should be ready to get dirty as we will be out and about, rain or shine.

-Most nights, we will be sleeping on bunk beds in college dorm rooms, separated by gender.
-For the two evenings at the Peterson Bay Field Station, we will be sleeping in yurts without running water or electricity.
+Most nights, students will be sleeping on bunk beds in college dorm rooms separated by gender identity.
+For the three evenings at the Peterson Bay Field Station, we will be sleeping in yurts without running water or electricity.
 However, there is a permanent lodge visible from the yurts with composting toilets, meeting spaces, and a fully-functioning kitchen.

 Program staff live on-site and are available to students 24 hours a day to provide support and supervision.